Environmental Stewardship

 Plan ahead.
 Always a good idea to know before you go (literally).

 There might not always be access to a bathroom.
 We carry wag bags on hand.
-You can buy wag bags at REI or on Amazon.

-If You Have to Go #2 (poo)
+If You Have To Go #2 (poo)

 • Dig a hole 6-8” with a stick, rock, or trowel – go #2 in the hole – cover up the hole completely when done